Mines in the Battle of Messines (1917): British mining, 1915–1916

-As part of Allied operations in the Ypres Salient, British mining against the German-held salient at Wijtschate (Wytchaete or Whitesheet to the British) near Messines had begun in early 1915, with diggings 15–20 ft below the surface.
+As part of Allied operations in the Ypres Salient, British mining against the German-held salient at Wijtschate (Wytschaete or Whitesheet to the British) near Messines had begun in early 1915, with diggings 15–20 ft below the surface.
 The concept of a deep mining offensive was devised in September 1915 by the Engineer-in-Chief of the British Expeditionary Force (BEF), Brigadier George Fowke, who proposed to drive galleries 60–90 ft underground.
-Fowke had been inspired by the thinking of Major John Norton-Griffiths, a civil engineer, who had helped form the first tunnelling companies and introduced the quiet clay kicking technique.
+Fowke had been inspired by the thinking of Major John Norton-Griffiths, a civil engineer, who had helped form the first tunnelling companies and introduced the quiet cut-and-cover technique.